TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          the value that is expected to be the URL and append a "/" to the end of the string.

-         If this is set, make sure that "prefixLocalAnchors" is set to "all"
+         If this is set, make sure that "prefixLocalAnchors" is set to "all".

          **Example:** ::